himoose/user-docs/docs/features/faq-generator.md

 ## What this helps you do

 Create FAQ sections that answer real questions your audience asks.
-Hi, Moose generates natural, conversational questions (not robotic chatbot output) and provides concise answers based on your content.
+Hi, Moose generates natural, conversational questions and provides concise answers based on your content.

 **Why Hi, Moose FAQs are better than generic AI:**
 - **Gap-filling intelligence** — Identifies questions readers would ask that aren't explicitly answered yet
 - **Brand voice integration** — FAQs match your tone and style automatically
-- **SEO-ready schema markup** — Includes structured data for Google rich results
+- **SEO-ready schema markup** — Includes JSON-LD structured data for Google rich results
 - **Question quality** — Natural language questions real humans would ask, not keyword-stuffed queries
+- **FAQs at scale** — Using Webflow or Sitemap.xml, generate FAQs at scale and auto update

 FAQs improve user experience, reduce support requests, and boost SEO by answering user intent directly on the page.